andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ```

 (Note that we need `ScopedTypeVariables` and explicit `forall` so that
-can say `NatList hs` in the function body.)
+can say `NatList hs` in the body of the declaration.)

 The reason why `NatList` and `:<#` works for this is that its
-constructors *come with proofs* that the head’s type has a `KnownNat`
+constructors *come with “proofs”* that the head’s type has a `KnownNat`
-and the tail’s type has a `KnownNats`.
-It’s a part of the GADT
+constraint and the tail’s type has a `KnownNats` one.
+It’s a part of the
-declaration.
+GADT declaration.
 If you ever pattern match on `p :<# ns`, you get a
 `KnownNat n` constraint (that `randomWeights` uses) for the
 `p :: Proxy n`, and also a `KnownNats ns` constraint (that the recursive
 call to `randomNet` uses).